stopthatastronaut/takofukku/readme.md

 Sure.
 That's why it's open source.
 It runs on the Azure Functions platform, but shouldn't be too hard to adapt to other platforms.
 Please do contribute back in, though.

 ## I know you.
 You've been talking about this for ages.
-WHy did it take so long?
+Why did it take so long?

 Shut up.
 I started writing it in Powershell, then decided C# would be better, remembered I don't really like C#, went back to PowerShell, got doubts about performance and scalability and then, eventually, threw it all away in favour of F#.
 Which is excellent.